 Sadly, it is usually after the damage is done and it’s too late.
 Imagine a home loan with an annual increasing interest rate and you can’t get refinanced.
 Imagine being disinherited from your retirement income unintentionally by your spouse.
 Better yet, imagine being disinherited entirely, but unintentionally by your spouse.

 Imagine fighting over tens of thousands of dollars in taxes and penalties against the IRS without an accountant because you took a deduction no one told you that you couldn’t take.
 Imagine your family needing life insurance only to find out what they thought you had isn’t there.
-Imagine simply running out of money.
-These are real results from DIY projects – the “how to” was found on the internet, but the wisdom of why, why not, when, where and in what fashion was unattainable through good ole’ Google.
+Imagine running out of money.
+These decisions can and have resulted from knowledge picked off the internet from random and incomplete searches – the knowledge was there perhaps, but the wisdom to know how and when to apply it cannot be found on the web.
+By definition, wisdom is only derived through learning and experience – not found in bytes and random data.

 DIY projects aren’t always as neat and simple as they are portrayed.
 In fact, when it comes to your health and your wealth, we would recommend just steering clear.
 You need your family practitioner for both—someone who knows everything about you, has experience and can help you get the medicine you need for the flu and can call in the heart surgeon at the right time.
 What does it mean to you to “live Life on purpose?”
 Don’t let a DIY project force you to live by default.